-- The Committee on Economic Development, Housing and General Affairs to which was referred House Bill No. 55 entitled "An act relating to miscellaneous unemployment insurance amendments" respectfully reports that it has considered the same and recommends that the Senate propose to the House that the bill be amended by striking out all after the enacting clause and inserting in lieu thereof the following: - Unemployment Insurance - 9 Sec.
-1. 21 V.S.A. § 1325 is amended to read: - 10 § 1325.
-EMPLOYERS' EXPERIENCE-RATING RECORDS;

-11 DISCLOSURE TO SUCCESSOR ENTITY

-(a)(1) The Commissioner shall maintain an experience-rating record for each employer.
-Benefits paid shall be charged against the experience-rating record of each subject employer who provided base-period wages to the eligible individual.
-Each subject employer's experience-rating charge shall bear the same ratio to total benefits paid as the total base-period wages paid by that employer bear to the total base-period wages paid to the individual by all base-period employers.
-The experience-rating record of an individual subject base-period employer shall not be charged for benefits paid to an individual under any of the following conditions:
+1 TO THE HONORABLE SENATE: 2 The Committee on Economic Development, Housing and General Affairs to 3 which was referred House Bill No. 55 entitled "An act relating to 4 miscellaneous unemployment insurance amendments" respectfully reports that 5 it has considered the same and recommends that the Senate propose to the 6 House that the bill be amended by striking out all after the enacting clause and 7 inserting in lieu thereof the following: 8 \ \ \ Unemployment Insurance \ \ \ 9 Sec.
+1. 21 V.S.A. § 1325 is amended to read: 10 § 1325.
+EMPLOYERS' EXPERIENCE-RATING RECORDS; 11 DISCLOSURE TO SUCCESSOR ENTITY 12 (a)(1) The Commissioner shall maintain an experience-rating record for 13 each employer.
+Benefits paid shall be charged against the experience-rating 14 record of each subject employer who provided base-period wages to the 15 eligible individual.
+Each subject employer's experience-rating charge shall 16 bear the same ratio to total benefits paid as the total base-period wages paid by 17 that employer bear to the total base-period wages paid to the individual by all 18 base-period employers.
+The experience-rating record of an individual subject 19 base-period employer shall not be charged for benefits paid to an individual under any of the following conditions:

-(2) If an individual's unemployment is directly caused by a major disaster declared by the President of the United States pursuant to 42 U.S.C. § 5122 and the individual would have been eligible for federal disaster unemployment assistance benefits but for the receipt of regular benefits, an employer shall be relieved of charges for benefits paid to the individual with respect to any week of unemployment occurring due to the natural disaster up to a maximum amount of four 10 weeks.

-Sec.
-2. 21 V.S.A. § 1347 is amended to read:

-§ 1347.
-NONDISCLOSURE OR MISREPRESENTATION;
+1 (2) If an individual's unemployment is directly caused by a major 2 disaster declared by the President of the United States pursuant to 42 U.S.C.
+3 § 5122 and the individual would have been eligible for federal disaster 4 unemployment assistance benefits but for the receipt of regular benefits, an 5 employer shall be relieved of charges for benefits paid to the individual with 6 respect to any week of unemployment occurring due to the natural disaster up 7 to a maximum amount of four 10 weeks.
+8 9 Sec.
+2. 21 V.S.A. § 1347 is amended to read: 10 § 1347.
+NONDISCLOSURE OR MISREPRESENTATION; 11 OVERPAYMENTS; WAIVER 11 12 OVERPAYMENTS; WAIVER 12 12 13 (e) In addition to the foregoing, when it is found by the Commissioner 12 13 14 (e) In addition to the foregoing, when it is found by the Commissioner finds that a person intentionally misrepresented or failed to disclose a material 12 13 14 15 (e) In addition to the foregoing, when it is found by the Commissioner finds that a person intentionally misrepresented or failed to disclose a material fact with respect to his or her the person's claim for benefits and in the event 12 13 14 15 16 (e) In addition to the foregoing, when it is found by the Commissioner finds that a person intentionally misrepresented or failed to disclose a material fact with respect to his or her the person's claim for benefits and in the event the person is not prosecuted, the Commissioner may prosecute the person 12 13 14 15 16 17 (e) In addition to the foregoing, when it is found by the Commissioner finds that a person intentionally misrepresented or failed to disclose a material fact with respect to his or her the person's claim for benefits and in the event the person is not prosecuted, the Commissioner may prosecute the person under section 1368 of this title and penalty provided in section 1373 of this

-OVERPAYMENTS; WAIVER

-(e) In addition to the foregoing, when it is found by the Commissioner finds that a person intentionally misrepresented or failed to disclose a material fact with respect to his or her the person's claim for benefits and in the event the person is not prosecuted, the Commissioner may prosecute the person under section 1368 of this title and penalty provided in section 1373 of this receive benefits to which he or she would otherwise be entitled after the title is not imposed, the person shall be disqualified and shall not be entitled to determination for such number of weeks not exceeding 26 as the